St Edmund's

 Awards are open to candidates entering Junior School at 11+ (Year 7), or Senior School at 13+ (Year 9) or 16+ (Year 12).
 External candidates will be expected to sit the appropriate academic entry tests.

-The auditions and interviews will take place in the week commencing Monday 22 January 2024 for 16+.
+The auditions and interviews will take place on Saturday 8 March 2025 for 16+.

 The Head Teacher of the candidate’s present school will be asked to provide a report on the candidate’s general progress and academic ability, as well as dramatic ability.
 Candidates must supply their dramatic curriculum vitae with their application.